What's in a name? Though Shakespeare may argue differently, in anime, a name tends to be one of the most important elements in defining a character.

 However, as Koro-sensei from Ansatsu Kyoushitsu once said, "Names don't make a person.
 They're merely left behind in our footsteps as we walk through life."
-Let us now retrace those footsteps on the path to the 20 most common anime names in the MAL database!
+Let us now retrace those footsteps on the path to the 20 most common anime girl and boy names in the MAL database!

 Saki is indeed a beautiful Japanese name for our anime and young hopefuls!
 Why?
 It may sound like a very simple name, but it has a fancy meaning.
 It came from the Japanese words 咲 (sa) and 希 (ki) which mean "blossom" and "hope".